 What a great start to 2023!
 Feedback from last year’s Leadership Coaching for Women has been great and I’m looking forward to replicating the success with a small group for a company that operates nationally.

-The chestnut trees were one casualty and as my friend’s chestnuts were eaten by cockies, I bought some from the supermarket, popped them in the vegetable crisper for a couple of months and was happily surprised when they sprouted.
+The chestnut trees were one casualty and as my friend’s chestnuts were eaten by cockies, I bought some from the supermarket.
+Next step was to pop them in the vegetable crisper for a couple of months.
+I was happily surprised when they sprouted.
 They were potted up and a couple have already gone in the ground at the retreat.

 The past few months I have had the opportunity to be presenting lots of workshops, including Art Therapy workshops to a variety of organizations and audiences.
 The Art Therapy workshops have been face to face, whilst the Emotional Intelligence workshops have either been online or hybrid.